ea_header

 What is the role of an Enterprise Architect during a healthcare merger or acquisition?

 The Enterprise Architect provides strategic oversight to bring separate technology environments under a single enterprise plan.
-Through a focused assessment, they develop a roadmap to standardize systems and guide the combined organization toward a shared technology foundation.
+Through a focused assessment, they develop a roadmap during post-merger integration or portfolio consolidation to standardize systems and guide the combined organization toward a shared technology foundation.

 How does an Enterprise Architecture program improve health system financial discipline?

-Through clear process and governance, an EA program reduces duplicate and fragmented purchasing.
+Through clear processes and governance, an EA program reduces duplicate and fragmented purchasing.
 This ensures investments are evaluated against enterprise priorities and support long-term revenue, operational, and patient care goals.

 Related insights